Want to apply for a role, but don't have a CV? Here are a few tips...

 What should I include in the body of my CV?
 Usually you list your most recent performances first, and your older ones last.
 You can certainly include your drama school performances as part of this, as those roles show what you are able to do, but as you add more items you may wish to drop them off the list.
 Ultimately, an agent or casting director is ONLY interested in seeing your professional performance credits, not ones you did at high school or when you were little.

 You can also list your performances under subheadings, e.g. "Theatre", "Film", "Television", "Webseries", "TV Commercials" etc. Include the role you played, the year you played it, the company it was for, and the director.

 What if I don't have many credits yet?
 Well, this is a tough one!
 If you are just starting out, it's ok to have just one or two things.
 But whenever you do a new job, remember to add it to your CV - then it'll always be up-to-date.
 (It's easy to forget important details later.)

 What else should I include?

-Now you're ready to go start applying for acting roles!
 Writing your CV, preparing your headshots, and auditioning are all covered in more detail in Perform Australia's Certificate IV in Acting.
 It's also a great course to get your acting skills in tip-top shape.